 Shenandoah Valley Apples

-In his presentation on Shenandoah Valley Apples, Scott Jost will read from the oral histories of apple growers who live and work in the Shenandoah Valley and Blue Ridge regions of Virginia and show color photographs of their orchards and workplaces.
-The presentation will place Virginia's apple industry in historical context and include stories about the process of collecting oral histories and making photographs for the book.
+Scott Jost, associate professor of art at Bridgewater College, answers a question during the Q & A session after his presentation on Thursday evening, May 28.
+Scott read from the oral histories of apple growers who live and work in the Shenandoah Valley and Blue Ridge regions of Virginia.
+His presentation also included color photographs of the apple growers' orchards and workplaces.
+Scott also placed Virginia's apple industry in historical context and shared stories about the process of collecting oral histories and making photographs for his book Shenandoah Valley Apples.

 New Market Town Hall